rlbasu/project_getting_cleaning_data/codebook.md

 ##Identifiers

-* subject - The ID of the test subject
+* subject - The ID of the test subject is of class _int_
-* activity - The type of activity performed when the corresponding measurements were taken
+* activity - The type of activity performed when the corresponding measurements were taken is of class _chr_

-##Measurements should been made on following variables:
+##Measurements should been made on following variables of class _num_:

 *	tBodyAccMeanX
 *	tBodyAccMeanY